mongodb/specifications/source/change-streams/change-streams.rst

      * pre-image is unavailable, this will be explicitly set to null.
      */
     fullDocumentBeforeChange: Document | null;

+    /**
+     * The wall time from the mongod that the change event originated from.
+     * Populated for server versions 6.0 and above.
+     */
+    wallTime: Optional<Datetime>;
   }

   class UpdateDescription {